 'Wait, just a sec," I said, because my muse likes to make me suffer.
 'Let's bring Zander into A Prior Engagement and see if I can actually spend nine months with this alphahole.'
 And Zander came in, blustering and arrogant, with a smidgeon of humility and made me laugh.
 So I'm working on a Zander book.
 Faced with losing his golden voice, rock star Zander Freedman intends consolidating his musical legacy with an autobiography.
 For this master of hype, hiring a respected literary biographer is simply about creating more buzz.

-The March winner of my book draw competition was Diana in San Diego who chose Bring Him Home.
+The July winner of my book draw competition was Dena in Western Australia who chose Mr Irresistible.
 Missed out?
 Try again here.

 "For romance that is delicious and thrilling, welcome to the world of Karina Bliss."